redis/redis-doc/commands/lcs.md

 @return

-* Without modifiers the string representing the longest common substring is returned.
+* Without modifiers, the string representing the longest common substring is returned.
 * When `LEN` is given the command returns the length of the longest common substring.
 * When `IDX` is given the command returns an array with the LCS length and all the ranges in both the strings, start and end offset for each string, where there are matches.
 When `WITHMATCHLEN` is given each array representing a match will also have the length of the match (see examples).